-1. By 24 months after entry into force of this Regulation, ENTSO for Electricity shall, pursuant to Articles 115, 116 and 117, implement and operate an ENTSO for

-Electricity operational planning data environment for the storage, exchange and management of all relevant information.

-- 2. By 6 months after entry into force of this Regulation, all TSOs shall define a harmonised data format for data exchange, which shall be an integral part of the ENTSO for Electricity operational planning data environment. - 3.
+- 1. By [24 months after entry into force of this Regulation, ENTSO for Electricity shall, pursuant to Articles 115, 116 and 117, implement and administer an ENTSO for Electricity operational planning data environment for the storage, exchange and management of all relevant information for implementation. - 2.
+By [6 months after entry into force of this Regulation], all TSOs shall define a harmonised data format for data exchange, which shall be an integral part of the ENTSO for Electricity operational planning data environment. - 3.
 All TSOs and regional security coordinators shall have access to all information contained on the ENTSO for Electricity operational planning data environment. - 4.
-Until the ENTSO for Electricity operational planning data environment is implemented, all TSOs may exchange relevant data among themselves and regional security coordinators. - 5.
-ENTSO for Electricity shall prepare a business continuity plan to be applied in case of unavailability of its operational planning data environment.
+Until the ENTSO for Electricity operational planning data environment is implemented, all TSOs shall exchange between them all the relevant data. - 5.
+ENTSO for Electricity shall prepare a business continuity plan to be applied in case of unavailability of the platform.